Why This Class

 As a parent, you want to help your student develop the skills to unlock the opportunities they desire.
 Whether they wish to spend time in a foreign country or apply to a competitive university, learning a second language in high school can help (it also improves memory and increases attention span).
 At Williamsburg, we partner with Rosetta Stone to offer your student a cutting-edge language learning experience.

 Through Rosetta Stone, students expand their vocabulary with words describing daily tasks, cultural experiences, schoolwork, family, and travel.
 Each Rosetta Stone course has 3 or 5 levels of study available in each language (as shown below).
 Each level is worth 0.5 credits and takes 20-70 hours to complete (depending on a student’s aptitude for languages and the difficulty of the language selected).
-Please note that many colleges require two credits of a second language, and Williamsburg can only offer 1.5 credits for languages where only three levels are available.

 - Chinese (Mandarin)